 - Turn up the heat on the onions to medium-high.
 When they start to sizzle a bit, add the stock or juice (whichever you are using), and cook ~3 minutes, stirring, to deglaze the pan and boil off most of the liquid.
 Remove from the heat and set aside.
 Season with a pinch of kosher salt.

-- Line the pie crust in a 9-inch pie plate.
-In the prepared pie crust, layer the sausage, onions, herbs and cheese.
+- Line the pie dough in a 9-inch pie plate and flute the edge.
+In the prepared pie crust, layer the sausage, onions, herbs, and cheese.